lowrycito/diff-viewer/README.md

-# Handbook Redline - Git Diff Viewer
+# Diff Redline - Git Diff Viewer

 A simple web application that allows users to select commits from a GitHub repository and view diffs in a redline (side-by-side) view.
 This tool is designed to be easy for attorneys and non-technical users to review changes to documents in a repository.